Fencing Laws and Your Neighbors: FAQs

 - Subdivision rules called Covenants, Conditions, and Restrictions (CC&Rs)

-Some fencing laws may apply to natural fences like trees or bushes on one's own property.
-Natural fence height limitations are more generous and may vary from 5 to 8 feet.
+Generally, an artificial fence has a height limit of 4 to 6 feet, depending on the property's location.
+Natural fence height limitations are usually more generous and may vary from 5 to 8 feet.

 Local fencing laws guide fence requirements, such as: